Women who changed the world

 Inventor and actress

 Well known for her iconic roles in films of the 1930s and 1940s, Hedy Lamarr was also an inventor.
-She improved the aerodynamics of Howard Hughes planes by designing a new wing shape and created technology that would become the wifi, GPS, and Bluetooth we use today.
+She improved the aerodynamics of Howard Hughes planes by designing a new wing shape, and created technology that would become the wifi, GPS, and Bluetooth we use today.

 Born in Austria, Hedy began acting in her teens and played significant roles in European films during the 1930s.
 She ultimately escaped an overly-controlling husband to London, then sailed to the United States.
 She continued her acting career in New York City and Hollywood, starring in MGM films.
 During this time she also honed her skills as a self-taught inventor.
 The technology she developed with fellow inventor George Antheil uses rapidly changing radio frequencies to prevent enemies from decoding messages.
 This system was called ‘frequency hopping’ and was a precursor to modern cellphone security as well as military communications.